STATEMENT OF PURPOSE

 The Carolina Alumni Review is designed to inform readers about their University — its people and programs, challenges and achievements — and to involve them in the important issues and tasks of institutional advancement.
-Alumni Communications also develops and maintains the GAA’s World Wide Web site to inform alumni and friends of UNC specifically about programs offered by the GAA and about University news.
+Alumni Communications also develops and maintains the GAA’s website to inform alumni and friends of UNC specifically about programs offered by the GAA and about University news.

 The Carolina Alumni Review must reflect a wide range of current University endeavors and campus life in a way that increases alumni understanding and appreciation.
 Selected stories should represent a mix of topics, designed to appeal to wide-ranging reader interest.
 Contents must be relevant to the University and our alumni.
 Current significant news should be summarized.
 Alumni involvement, leadership and achievements should be recognized and reinforced.
 In-depth topics of broad appeal should be explored regularly.

 The contents should be selected on an issue-by-issue basis to achieve more than just the production of the publications, that do more than present well-written, interesting stories.
 We need to deliver to our alumni on a regular basis:

 (1) A good balance of news and information that represents the entire University;

 (2) Stories that identify significant alumni achievements, encourage involvement and recognize alumni commitment;